HouzuoGuo/laitos/doc/Web service: toolbox features form.md

 ## Usage
 In a web browser, navigate to `CommandFormEndpoint` of laitos web server.

-Enter toolbox command into the text box, click "Exec" button and observe the toolbox command output.
+Enter PIN and toolbox command into the text box, click "Exec" button and observe the toolbox command output.

 ## Tips
 Make sure to choose a very secure URL for the endpoint, it is the only way to secure this web service!